ianmcburnie/bones/README.md

 </span>
 ```

-This latter markup assumes that the symbol definitions for `#icon-checkbox-unchecked` and `#icon-checkbox-checked` exist on the page.
+This markup assumes that the symbol definitions for `#icon-checkbox-unchecked` and `#icon-checkbox-checked` exist on the page.
 The hidden property ensures that the SVG icon is not visible alongside the native icon when the page is in a non-CSS state.
 This hidden property should be overriden by CSS.

-In both cases, don't forget to add a label for the checkbox!
+Don't forget to add a label for the checkbox!

 ## [Combobox](https://ebay.gitbooks.io/mindpatterns/content/input/combobox.html)

+Collapsed state:

 ```html
 <div class="combobox" id="combobox-1">